lf-edge/ekuiper/docs/en_US/edgex/edgex_rule_engine_tutorial.md

 #### Option 1: Use Rest API

-The next step is to create a stream that can consuming data from EdgeX message bus.
-Please change ``127.0.0.1`` to your local Kuiper docker IP address.
+The next step is to create a stream that can consume data from EdgeX message bus.
+Please change ``$your_server`` to your local Kuiper docker IP address.

 ```shell
 curl -X POST \